desimilkyway/desi-mws-edr-datamodel/docs/mwsall.rst

 EXTNAME = SCORES

-The table with various quality information about spectra
+The table with various quality information about spectra.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~